About Mekong Cultural Hub

 As a project manager/producer, event and festival coordinator, house manager and producer in the field of theatre and culture with over 20 years of experiences, Jennifer is experienced in Designing and Facilitating workshops and training courses, including audience development, theatre service, creative project management and program planning; Collaboration and Coordination for productions, events and festivals with partners from different countries and overseas.
 In recent years, her main focus are advocating sustainable eco-system for cultural industry, social engagement of arts, multiple mechanisms for talent incubation, cross-cultural learning/understanding, and regional cultural exchange and collaboration.

-Based in Taipei, Jennifer is the Board of Directors of Taiwan Association of Theatre Technology (TATT).
-She taught “Production Management” and “Arts Marketing” in three colleges from 2008 till 2019.
+Based in Taipei, Jennifer had taught “Production Management” and “Arts Marketing” in three colleges from 2008 till 2019.
 She was the Project Manager of the Preparatory Office of Taipei Performing Arts Center from 2013 till 2015, and the Director of the Production Team at Hi-Tech Workshop company from 2001 till 2011.

 Jennifer has a MA degree in Cultural Policy and Arts Management.